Non-fungible token

-A non-fungible token (NFT) is a unique digital identifier that cannot be copied, substituted, or subdivided, that is recorded in a blockchain, and that is used to certify ownership and authenticity.
+A non-fungible token (NFT) is a unique digital identifier that is recorded on a blockchain and is used to certify ownership and authenticity.
+It cannot be copied, substituted, or subdivided.
 The ownership of an NFT is recorded in the blockchain and can be transferred by the owner, allowing NFTs to be sold and traded.
+Initially pitched in 2017 as a new class of investment asset, by September 2023 one report claimed that over 95% of NFT collections had zero monetary value.

-NFTs can be created by anybody, and require few or no coding skills to create.
-NFTs typically contain references to digital files such as photos, videos, and audio.
-Because NFTs are uniquely identifiable assets, they differ from cryptocurrencies, which are fungible.
+NFTs can be created by anybody and require little or no coding skill to create.
+NFTs typically contain references to digital files such as artworks, photos, videos, and audio.
+Because NFTs are uniquely identifiable, they differ from cryptocurrencies, which are fungible (hence the name non-fungible token).

-Proponents of NFTs claim that NFTs provide a public certificate of authenticity or proof of ownership, but the legal rights conveyed by an NFT can be uncertain.
+Proponents claim that NFTs provide a public certificate of authenticity or proof of ownership, but the legal rights conveyed by an NFT can be uncertain.
 The ownership of an NFT as defined by the blockchain has no inherent legal meaning and does not necessarily grant copyright, intellectual property rights, or other legal rights over its associated digital file.
 An NFT does not restrict the sharing or copying of its associated digital file and does not prevent the creation of NFTs that reference identical files.

-The NFT market grew dramatically from 2020 to 2021: the trading of NFTs in 2021 increased to more than $17 billion, up by 21,000% over 2020's total of $82 million.
-NFTs have been used as speculative investments and they have drawn increasing criticism for the energy cost and carbon footprint associated with validating blockchain transactions as well as their frequent use in art scams.
+NFT trading increased from US$82 million in 2020 to US$17 billion in 2021.
+NFTs have been used as speculative investments and have drawn criticism for the energy cost and carbon footprint associated with some types of blockchain, as well as their use in art scams.
 The NFT market has also been compared to an economic bubble or a Ponzi scheme.
-In 2022, the NFT market suffered a major collapse, with prices sharply falling; a May 2022 estimate was that the number of sales was down over 90% compared to its 2021 peak.
+In 2022, the NFT market collapsed; a May 2022 estimate was that the number of sales was down over 90% compared to 2021.

 Characteristics

-An NFT is a unit of data, stored on a type of digital ledger called a blockchain, which can be sold and traded.
-The NFT can be associated with a particular digital or physical asset such as images, art, music, and sports highlights and may confer licensing rights to use the asset for a specified purpose.
+An NFT is a data file, stored on a type of digital ledger called a blockchain, which can be sold and traded.
+The NFT can be associated with a particular asset – digital or physical – such as an image, art, music, or recording of a sports event.
+It may confer licensing rights to use the asset for a specified purpose.
 An NFT (and, if applicable, the associated license to use, copy, or display the underlying asset) can be traded and sold on digital markets.
-The extralegal nature of NFT trading usually results in an informal exchange of ownership over the asset that has no legal basis for enforcement, and so often confers little more than use as a status symbol.
+However, the extralegal nature of NFT trading usually results in an informal exchange of ownership over the asset that has no legal basis for enforcement, and so often confers little more than use as a status symbol.